NissesSenap/ocp4GoodToHave/oc.md

 E0507 14:02:38.944558 1033717 writer.go:135] Marking Degraded due to: unexpected on-disk state validating against rendered-worker-4ec48b44c2322a10cbe7cbd6ee819203

 The following article seems to solve my [issue](https://access.redhat.com/solutions/4264181)

+### kubernetes api feature gates

+To view the config of the kubernetes api server, you will be able to features like feature gates.

+oc get kubeapiserver cluster -o yaml

 ## Storage